Automattic/wp-calypso/test/README.md

 ### How to run single test runner

-You can run all tests from root folder with `npm test` command.
+You can run all tests from the root folder using the `npm test` command.

 We provide three single test runners because of different node path rules applied.
 They contain files located in:
 * `client/` folder